hashicorp/terraform-provider-azuread/docs/guides/service_principal_configuration.md

 A Service Principal represents an application within Azure Active Directory whose properties and authentication tokens can be used as the `tenant_id`, `client_id` and `client_secret` fields needed by Terraform.

-Depending on how the service principal authenticates to azure it can be created in a number of different ways:
+Depending on how the service principal authenticates to Azure it can be created and configured in a number of different ways:
 * [Authenticating to Azure using a Service Principal and a Client Certificate](service_principal_client_certificate.html)
 * [Authenticating to Azure using a Service Principal and a Client Secret](service_principal_client_secret.html)

+---

 ## Azure Active Directory permissions